Jeonju Hanok Village: Pungnam Gate

 Pungnam Gate is the south gate of the city wall that enclosed Jeonju during the Joseon Dynasty.
 It was the only remaining gate after the destruction of the wall.
 Pungnam Gate was designated as the National Treasure #308 on 21 January 1963.
 Jeonju was the provincial governor's capital during the Joseon Dynasty, so it had a set of fortifications to enclose the city.
 It had gates in all 4 directions, but all of them were demolished in 30th year of King Seonjo's rule (1597).
 After 3 years of repair work starting in 1978, the Pungnam Gate was restored.
 The column arrangement of the gate, especially the part located on the second story, is a very rare Korean building style.

 Traditional Hanji (Korean Paper) Center

 Traditional hanji (Korean Paper) is reproduced by hanji production techniques at the traditional Hanji Center.
 Authentic hanji is made here, and 80% of production is exported to Japan.
-The rest sold in Korea.
+The rest is sold in Korea.
 Visitors can participate in various papermaking programs that include designing patterns for the paper.